LeonDoungala22/Data-Science-training/README.md

 ### e.
 Ethical and Responsible AI

 As AI continues to shape our world, I'm actively exploring ethical considerations and responsible AI practices.
-This is of paramount importance, and I'm committed to understanding and promoting responsible AI.
-I'll share my insights in the [MSC in Computer Engineering and Automation AI and Automation
+This is of